neil-dandekar/CSCI39/README.md

 # CSCI39: Introduction to Computer Architecture and Assembly Language

-This is my work for CSCI 39: Introduction to Computer Architecture and Assembly Language at Sierra College, Spring 2023.
+This is my work for CSCI 39 at Sierra College, Spring 2023.